vokomokum/vkmkm-erp/members/INSTALL.md

 $ fab serve
 The Member application should now respond under http://localhost:6543.

-If you ran the mksqlitedb script in the step above, you can log in with ID 3 and password "notsecret".
+If you successfully ran the `fab populate` command in the step above, you can log in with ID 3 and password "notsecret".
 This is a convenient way to test if everything is there.
 To stop the server, do a CTRL-C.